Evaluating a Company’s Financial Health: The Cash Flow Margin Ratio

 Revenue Growth Rate: 3.1%

-Interpretation: J&J’s strong cash flow and profit margins showcase operational efficiency in its diversified healthcare portfolio.
-Moderate debt and slow growth align with its stable, mature business model, making it a low-risk investment.
+Interpretation: Strong cash flow and profit margins demonstrate operational efficiency in J&J's diversified healthcare portfolio.

 Netflix, Inc. (Streaming, U.S.)